-- You are either on a team or a free agent in the SAME DIVISION as the team you will be playing on
+- The ringer is either rostered on a team or is a free agent in the SAME DIVISION as the team they will be playing the match in**.

 - The player has not rang for the team more than three times

 - The player is registered on the RGL website.
-They do not need to be paid up for prior to the match, but the must become fully paid within 24 hours.
-Failure to do so results in a forfeit of the match and also a major penalty against the team.
+They do not need to be paid for prior to the match, but the must become fully paid for within 24 hours.
+Failure to do so results in a forfeit of the match and also a major penalty against the team

-The player are generally within the skill range of the person they’re ringing for.
+- The player is reasonably within the skill range of the person they’re ringing for

 Ringers must be presented to the other team

-Teams may gain penalties for attempting to ring an invalid players or failing to inform the other team about said ringers.
+Teams may gain penalties by attempting to ring an invalid player or by failing to inform the other team about a ringer.

 Rescheduling Match Times

 Team leaders can agree to reschedule their match to a time after or prior to the original match time, as long as they can report the match results before the result deadline.
 To reschedule a match, both teams must agree to the new time.
 If the teams cannot agree on a new time, then they will play at the default match time for their division.